cisagov/crossfeed/docs/contributing/setup.md

     - backend `serverless.yml` or `env.yml`
     - environment variables in root `.env`
 1. Install [Prettier](https://www.robinwieruch.de/how-to-use-prettier-vscode) in your dev environment to format code on save.

+If you want to view a local version of Kibana, you should first comment out the "kib" section of `docker-compose.yml` and then navigate to [http://localhost:5601](http://localhost:5601).

 ### Running the scheduler lambda function locally